 The Research Strategy Review (RSR) was a comprehensive review of the Harvard T.H.
-Chan School of Public Health’s research vision led by David Hunter, Acting Dean and Dean for Academic Affairs, and other key members of the School’s senior leadership.
+Chan School of Public Health’s research vision led by David Hunter, former Acting Dean and Dean for Academic Affairs, and other key members of the School’s senior leadership.

 The RSR involved two dimensions: (1) Inquiry – setting research priorities and identifying areas of research investment that will position the School to remain a world class research institution in 2030 and beyond, and (2) Institutional Planning – establishing institutional infrastructure, partnerships, and commitments to achieve research priorities and structure internal governance guidelines to advance the School’s research agenda.